v8/v8.dev/src/features/weak-references.md

 }
 ```

 The downside to this approach is that it is manual memory management. `MovingAvgComponent`, and all other users of the `MovingAvg` class, must remember to call `dispose` or suffer memory leaks.
-What's worse, manual memory management is cascading: users of `MovingAvgComponent` must remember to call `stop` or suffer memory leaks, so on and so forth.
-The application behavior doesn't depend on the event listener of this diagnostic class, and the listener is expensive in terms of memory use but not in computation.
-What we really want is for the listener's lifetime to be logically tied to the `MovingAvg` instance, so that `MovingAvg` could be used like any other JavaScript object whose memory is automatically reclaimed by the garbage collector.
+What’s worse, manual memory management is cascading: users of `MovingAvgComponent` must remember to call `stop` or suffer memory leaks, so on and so forth.
+The application behavior doesn’t depend on the event listener of this diagnostic class, and the listener is expensive in terms of memory use but not in computation.
+What we really want is for the listener’s lifetime to be logically tied to the `MovingAvg` instance, so that `MovingAvg` could be used like any other JavaScript object whose memory is automatically reclaimed by the garbage collector.

 `WeakRef`s make it possible to solve the dilemma by creating a _weak reference_ to the actual event listener, and then wrapping that `WeakRef` in an outer event listener.
 This way, the garbage collector can clean up the actual event listener and the memory that it holds alive, like the `MovingAvg` instance and its `events` array.